-1.3 Overview Process
+1.2 Overview Process

-The District recommends a tiered approach where at each successive step, the project's $PM{2.5}$ and TAC cancer risk and hazards are compared to the CEQA thresholds.
+The District recommends a tiered approach where at each successive step, the project's $PM{2.5}$ and TAC cancer risk and hazards are compared to the lead agency's applicable CEQA thresholds.
 A tiered approach addresses health impacts from two of the most common types of projects: (1) a new source of TAC or $PM{2.5}$ is proposed for a community (see Figure 2) and (2) a new residential development is proposed that may be impacted from existing sources (see Figure 3).